skmprohunt/Synchrophasor-Application-Tool/README.md

   Error in run (line 86)
   evalin('caller', [script ';']);
   "
-please verify the connection parameters in the settings tab of the SynchrophasorApp.
+Please verify the connection parameters in the settings tab of the SynchrophasorApp.